aurelienblanc2/Potentiostat-driver-pyBEEP/README.md

 ---

-## Roadmap & Planned Features

-- Support for Electrochemical Impedance Spectroscopy (EIS)
-- Graphical user interface (GUI) for experiment management
-- Extended data analysis and export options

-See the [pending_to_add] for the latest roadmap and bug tracker.

----

-## Bugs & Support
+# Bugs & Support

 If you encounter a bug, have a feature request, or need help:
-- Please open an  [pending_to_add]
+- contact: aurelien.blanc@utoronto.ca
 - Or contact: adpisa@gmail.com

 ---

-## Contributing
+# Contributing

 Contributions are very welcome!
 If you’d like to add features, fix bugs, or improve documentation, please submit a merge request or open an issue to discuss your ideas.

 ---

-## License
+# License

 MIT License

-## Author
+# Author

 Adrián Pinilla-Sánchez - adpisa@gmail.com
+Aurelien Blanc - aurelien.blanc@utoronto.ca

 ---